Mangu/iot-signalr-demo/readme.md

 1. Create a new folder.
 From a command run `func init`
 2. Install the SignalR Service bindings `func extensions install -p AzureAdvocates.WebJobs.Extensions.SignalRService -v 0.2.0-alpha`
 3. Install the EventHub bindings `func extensions install --package Microsoft.Azure.WebJobs.Extensions.EventHubs --version 3.0.0-beta5`
+   >Install the Azure Storage emulator available [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
+Make sure to start it once it is install.
+The EventHub trigger will not work without it.

 4. Open local.settings.json.
 Add a new setting and call it AzureSignalRConnectionString.
 Paste the connection string from step 1.2 for the setting value.